TylerJH-IT/azure-network-protocols/README.md

   - Return to the Windows VM and try pinging again.
 It should fail.

-  - Change the NSG rule to Allow ICMP and try again.
+  - Change the Network Settings rule to Allow ICMP and try again.
 It should succeed.

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>